Evoke-hack/Evoke-app/README.md

 ### Prerequisites

-Before running Evoke, ensure you have the following dependencies installed:
+Before running the Evoke Mobile App, ensure you have the following dependencies installed:
 - Node.js
-- [Other Next.js dependencies]
-- Sanity CLI (for managing Sanity Studio)
+- React Native CLI

 ### Installation